custom-components/pyscript/docs/reference.rst

 to trigger off different mqtt topics.

 An optional ``str_expr`` can be used to match the MQTT message data, and the trigger will only occur if that expression evaluates to ``True`` or non-zero.
-This expression has available these four
+This expression has available these
 variables:

 - ``trigger_type`` is set to "mqtt"
 - ``topic`` is set to the topic the message was received on
+- ``qos`` is set to the message QoS.
 - ``payload`` is set to the string payload of the message
 - ``payload_obj`` if the payload was valid JSON, this will be set to the native Python object representing that payload.
-- ``qos`` is set to the message QoS.
+A null message will not be converted.
+If payload_obj is a required function argument an exception will be thrown, use payload_obj=None.

 When the ``@mqtt_trigger`` occurs, those same variables are passed as keyword arguments to the function in case it needs them.
 Additional keyword parameters can be specified by setting the